XAVIERALBERT/Class-Projects/README.md

-This is my repository of class assigned projects that I believe portray my programming skills.
+This is my repository of class assigned projects that I believe best portray my programming skills.